-Easy, comforting Chicken Noodle Soup with tips for creamy & grain/gluten free versions.
+Easy, comforting Chicken Noodle Soup with tips for grain/gluten free versions, and slow cooker instructions if you prefer that.
 Plus, a recipe for delicious homemade chicken broth in the Crock Pot!
 This soup is pure comfort food and the perfect way to warm up and get cozy during the colder months.

 Is it just me or has this year’s stomach bug been making more rounds than usual?